Tungusic peoples

 Tungusic peoples are an ethnolinguistic group formed by the speakers of Tungusic languages (or Manchu–Tungus languages).
-They are native to Siberia, Mongolia and China.
+They are native to Siberia and China.
+Manchus are by far the most populous Tungusic ethnic group.

 The Tungusic language family is divided into two main branches, Northern (Ewenic–Udegheic) and Southern Tungusic (Jurchenic–Nanaic).

 Name

 The name Tungusic is artificial, and properly refers just to the linguistic family (Tungusic languages).
 It is derived from Russian Tungus (Тунгус), a Russian exonym for the Evenks (Ewenki).
 English usage of Tungusic was introduced by Friedrich Max Müller in the 1850s, based on earlier use of German Tungusik by Heinrich Julius Klaproth.
 The alternative term Manchu–Tungus is also in use (Тунгусо-маньчжурские 'Tunguso-Manchurian').

-The name Tunguska, a region of eastern Siberia bounded on the west by the Tunguska rivers and on the east by the Pacific Ocean, has its origin from the Tungus people (Evenks).
-Russian Tungus was either taken from the Chinese word Donghu (東胡, 'Eastern Barbarians', cf. Tonggu 通古 'Tungusic')., or from East Turkic tunguz (literally 'pig', from Old Turkic tonguz).
+The name Tunguska, a region of eastern Siberia bounded on the west by the Tunguska Rivers and on the east by the Pacific Ocean, has its origin from the Tungus people (Evenks).

+Russian Tungus was taken from East Turkic tunguz (literally 'boar', from Old Turkic toŋuz).
+It was once believed that the word Tungus was connected to the Chinese word Donghu (東胡, Eastern Hu).
 This "chance similarity in modern pronunciation led to the once widely held assumption that the Eastern Hu were Tungusic in language.
 However, there is little basis for this theory."

 History

 It is generally suggested that the homeland of the Tungusic people is in northeastern Manchuria, somewhere near the Amur River region.
 Genetic evidence collected from the Ulchsky District suggests a date for the expansion predating 3500 BC.

 The Tungusic expansion into Siberia displaced the indigenous Siberian languages, which are now grouped under the term Paleosiberian.

-Tungusic people on the Amur river like Udeghe, Ulchi and Nanai adopted Chinese influences in their religion and clothing with Chinese dragons on ceremonial robes, scroll and spiral bird and monster mask designs, Chinese New Year, using silk and cotton, iron cooking pots, and heated homes from China.
+Tungusic people on the Amur River like Udeghe, Ulchi, and Nanai adopted Chinese influences in their religion and clothing with Chinese dragons on ceremonial robes, scroll and spiral bird, and monster mask designs, Chinese New Year, using silk and cotton, iron cooking pots, and heated homes from China.

-The Manchu originally came from Manchuria, which is now Northeast China and the Russian Far East.
+The Manchus originally came from Manchuria, which is now Northeast China and the Russian Far East.
 Following the Manchu establishment of the Qing dynasty in the 17th century, they have been almost completely assimilated into the culture of the ethnic Han population of China, adopting their language.

 The southern Tungusic Manchu farming sedentary lifestyle was very different from the nomadic hunter gatherer forager lifestyle of their more northern Tungusic relatives like the Warka, which left the Qing state to attempt to make them sedentarize and farm like Manchus.

 During the 17th century, the Tsardom of Russia was expanding east across Siberia, and into Tungusic-speaking lands, resulting in early border skirmishes with the Qing dynasty of China, leading up to the 1689 Treaty of Nerchinsk.
 The first published description of a Tungusic people to reach beyond Russia into the rest of Europe was by the Dutch traveler Isaac Massa in 1612.
 He passed along information from Russian reports after his stay in Moscow.